We’ve all heard the saying in the newspaper industry, “If it bleeds, it leads.”

 “Improve Your Email Copywriting Now”

-No, but really, would you read an article or email with that as the headline?
+Would you read an article or email with that headline?
 Neither would your readers.
 It’s not a bad headline but even if “now” wasn’t a word that triggered spam filters, its promises are too open-ended.
-Then there’s this headline:
+Try this headline on for size:

 “12 Ways to Improve Your Email Copy”

-The reader will come away with 12 ways to improve their writing.
+The reader will come away with 12 ways to improve their copy.
 That is solid.
 That is concrete.
-There is no question what the reader will take away from this article.
+There is no question of what the reader will take away from this article.

 Everyone likes to feel special.

-That’s key here, making someone feel special is actually the one of the best ways to most efficiently market something.
-Remember the next most popular headline type mentioned above?
-It’s the headlines that address the reader, they address you.
-There’s a reason that 21% of readers picked this type of headline, it’s because it makes people feel special.
-There are a couple ways this can be done.
+Making leads feel special is one of the best ways to most efficiently market something.
+The next most popular headline in the study mentioned above are ones that address the audience.
+They address you.
+There’s a reason that 21% of readers picked this type of headline.
+Addressing your reader makes them feel special.
+There are a couple of ways this can be done.

-There are other ways to do this.
-For example, when I was researching for this article, I happened to catch this headline for a TED talk on my Facebook feed:
+There are other ways to address your audience.
+For example, when I researched this article, I happened to catch this headline for a TED talk on my Facebook feed:

 “Why some of us don’t have one true calling”

-That sounds pretty messed up doesn’t it?
-But in reality, there’s a reason self-help books sell.
-Because they promise to be the solution to all of your problems, ones that make you feel uncomfortable or unhappy.
+That sounds pretty messed up, doesn’t it?
+But there’s a reason self-help books sell.
+They promise the solution to all of your problems, ones that make you feel uncomfortable or unhappy.
 The draw to solve those issues is strong which is why headlines like,

 “Are You Ever Tongue-Tied at a Party?”

 Often are the best.
 The same goes for subject lines.
 No matter what the email is trying to promote, it is important to try to get in the head of the person reading your post.
 What keeps them up at night?
 What makes their life more difficult?
-Then you tailor your email copy and subject line to solve that issue.
+Then you tailor your email copy and subject line to touch on and solve those issues.
 Something like:

 You notice a part of this methodology is audience addressing as well.
 This also uses numbers.
 But you notice one of the most powerful words in this subject line is “failing.”

 That’s because it is so resoundingly negative that it’s sort of enticing.
-Because your promise is that your content will be able to fix “failing.”
+Your promise is that your content will be able to fix “failing.”

-There are quite a few theories as to why this may have occurred, such as positives becoming cliché with overuse.
+There are quite a few theories as to why this occurs, such as positives becoming cliché with overuse.

-This is a very common one for copywriters.
+This is a prevalent tactic amongst copywriters.
 The question is a way to evoke a response, to either make someone answer the question or want the answer.

 One of the best I’ve seen while perusing the web was this one,